slackpad/hashtagtodo/README.md

 HashtagTodo
 -----------

 HashtagTodo is an application that manages your todos inside of a Google Calendar.
 You make items with `#todo` in the summary and the back end will pick them up and start managing them.
-If items aren't checked off on the day they are due then they will get rolled forward at midnight.
+If items aren't checked off by putting an `x` in the box that's created, then on the day they are due then they will get rolled forward at midnight.
+This works all with regular calendar entries so it's functional anywhere you can access your Google Calendar.

 Getting Started
 ---------------